KwonNayeon/kaggle-study-archive-2025/README.md

 ## Overview

-TBD
+A study group where members take turns presenting chapters from reference books and then apply the concepts and know-how directly in actual Kaggle competitions.

 ## Competitions

 ### [Binary Prediction with Rainfall Dataset](./rainfall-binary-prediction)
-- Status:
+- Status: In Progress
-- Score:
+- Score: 0.8726 AUC
-- Rank:
+- Rank: 1321/2792
-- Brief:
+- Brief: Binary classification to predict rainfall using weather data.
+Currently using Logistic Regression as baseline.

 ## Study Resources